michaelpj/termsandtruthconditions/_posts/2015-08-22-in_praise_of_the_toilet_cubicle.md

 read for a good half an hour - try doing that at a urinal.

-So next time you take refuge in the loo, take a moment to be grateful for these ubiquitous little hidey-holes, providers of solace for introverts everywhere.
+So next time you take refuge in the loo, take a moment to be grateful for these ubiquitous little hidey-holes, sources of solace for introverts everywhere.